LachlanMarnham/SolutionsToProgrammingInPython3/README.md

 I've made an effort to, given a certain exercise, only use the bits of Python which are covered in the textbook prior to that exercise.
 This leads to some examples of very verbose code which would be made much more elegant with a simple function available elsewhere, but I don't think that's in the spirit of the text.
-If I made a mistake somewhere, and you see a package imported somewhere which you don't have installed, you can [install it with pip] (https://pypi.python.org/pypi/pip).
+If I made a mistake somewhere, and you see a package imported somewhere which you don't have installed, you can [install it with pip](https://pypi.python.org/pypi/pip).

 ## Errata
 If you find an error, typo or poor explaination anywhere, please do let me know: